Steve Beshear: Post-governorship

 Beshear delivered the Democratic response to a speech to a joint session of the United States Congress given by President Donald Trump on February 28, 2017.
 Beshear was chosen due to his successful implementation of the Affordable Care Act in Kentucky and to bring back the white, rural voters that Democrats felt they had lost in the 2016 presidential election.
 Connecticut Congresswoman Rosa DeLauro, a Democrat, praised the choice, saying "[Beshear] led the country in the health care exchanges in the Affordable Care Act, knows firsthand about the success of the Affordable Care Act" Other Democrats, however, felt it was a mistake, with Pennsylvania's Bob Brady saying, "I don't know who the former governor of Kentucky is, and I don't think anybody else does, either.
 Do you?"

 Reviewing the response, The Cincinnati Enquirer wrote, "Judging from the response from Twitter and TV pundits, it did not go well."
 Fox News reported that the speech was "widely mocked".
 The New York Post noted one particularly resonating statement when Beshear said, "I'm a proud Democrat, but first and foremost, I'm a proud Republican, and Democrat, and mostly, American."
 The criticism extended to Beshear's choice of backdrop – "people sitting behind him, near motionless, in a dimly lit diner" – which comedian Stephen Colbert described as your "normal, relatable everyday diner where everyone faces the same direction in terrified silence."
 Emanuel Cleaver, a Democratic congressman from Missouri concluded, "I don't mind saying when we make mistakes.
 And [selecting Beshear for the response] was a mistake."

-Steve Beshear is currently a Richard L. and Ronay A. Menschel Senior Leadership Fellow at the Harvard T.H.
+During 2017, Beshear was a Richard L. and Ronay A. Menschel Senior Leadership Fellow at the Harvard T.H.
 Chan School of Public Health.
-In this role, he is teaching a course in the Department of Health Policy and Management titled, "A Governor's Perspective on Leadership."
+In that role, he taught a course in the Department of Health Policy and Management titled "A Governor's Perspective on Leadership."